LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cd2dsizef-class.md

 ### <a name="return-value"></a>Valeur de retour

-Valeur actuelle de la taille de D2D.
+Valeur actuelle de la taille D2D.

 ## <a name="see-also"></a>Voir aussi